albar965/albar965.github.io/littlenavmap-faq.md

 If you switch to normal zooming you can change the level of zoom with the mouse wheel or other methods.

-**Please also read the note about the special gestures in the linked manual chapter above.**

 #### How to backup userdata or the logbook [**▲**](#top) [🔗](#userdata-backup) {#userdata-backup}

 One way to back up is export all into a CSV file.
 This covers all used fields.